Lifecore Biomedical (LFCR)

 AI Analysis | Feedback

-Paul Josephs President & CEO
+Paul Josephs, President & CEO

-Ryan D. Lake, CPA Chief Financial Officer
+Ryan D. Lake, CPA, Chief Financial Officer

-Mark DaFonseca Chief Commercial Officer
+Mark DaFonseca, Chief Commercial Officer

-Mark DaFonseca brings over 25 years of industry experience and leadership in the life science services sector.
-Before joining Lifecore, he held commercial leadership roles at CoreRx, AmbioPharm, and CordenPharma.
+Mark DaFonseca serves as Chief Commercial Officer at Lifecore, bringing over 25 years of industry experience and leadership in the life science services sector.
+He has spent several decades in commercial leadership at companies such as CoreRx, AmbioPharm, and CordenPharma, where he consistently achieved strong market expansion, revenue growth, and client engagement.
 Mr. DaFonseca started his career as an analytical chemist at AAI Development Services (now Alcami).

-Tom Salus Chief Legal and Administration Officer
+Tom Salus, Chief Legal and Administration Officer

 AI Analysis | Feedback